blackchip-org/zc/doc/ops/format.md

 Rounds the decimal number *x* to a number of places *p*.
 If *p* is positive, the number is rounded to that many places after the decimal point.
 If *p* is zero, the number is rounded to an integer.
-If *p* is negative, is is round to that many places left of the decimal point.
+If *p* is negative, is is rounded to that many places left of the decimal point.

+For complex numbers, *p* must not be negative.

 Alias: `r`

 Stack effects:
 ```
 ( x:Dec p:Int/s32 -- x:Dec )
+( x:Complex/128 p:Int/s32 -- x:Text )
 ```

 Example: